top of page

 Japan’s kakashi's (scarecrows) for example are far more functional.
 They are made up of shimmering string, pots, pans and other items that would more easily frighten a bird.
 It is very possible that this sort of device was actually used in Europe, but somewhere tradition replaced functionality with the effigy of a crucified man.

-But whatever the scarecrow was once used for is moot today.
+Whatever the scarecrow was once used for is moot today.
 There is no reason to keep them in our fields.
 Yet the scarecrow remains.
-Our own fascination with the gnarled figures and perhaps ingrained traditions keeping it safe from disappearing entirely.
+Our own fascination with the gnarled figures and ingrained traditions keeping it safe from disappearing entirely.
 Its sole function is now only to stand as a symbol, its dark silhouette a place for our imagination to nestle and grow.

 Copyrighted© to the Absurd and Fantastical - use of material prohibited